celestiaorg/celestia-app/specs/src/specs/shares.md

 ## Parity Share

 Parity shares use the namespace [`PARITY_SHARE_NAMESPACE`](./consensus.md#constants).
 Parity shares are the output of the erasure coding step of the data square construction process.
 They occupy quadrants Q1, Q2, and Q3 of the extended data square and are used to reconstruct the original data square (Q0).
 Bytes carry no special meaning.

-## Glossary

-- **Share**: A fixed-size data chunk that is associated with exactly one namespace.
-- **Share sequence**: A contiguous set of shares that contain semantically relevant data.
-- **Blob**: User specified data (e.g. a roll-up block) that is associated with exactly one namespace.
-Blob data are opaque bytes of data that are included in the block but do not impact Celestia's state.